SmartTokenLabs/TokenScript/doc/design_paper.md

 __5. A token must carry trust relationship and business context to 3rd parties:__ In the car example, the insurance token provides Roadside Assistance service through NRMA, another company not directly contracted by the driver.
 Yet the driver might access this function through the insurance token and immediately be identified as qualified for help.
 In this example, *Trust relationship* means that the user indirectly trusts NRMA to provide roadside assistance, to obtain the user's GPS location and identity information at the time of emergency. *Business context* means the customer's qualification for roadside assistance, like insurance paid, location in the range of service and annual cap not reached etc. In this story both *trust relationship* and *business context* has to be in the token, not centralised through the insurance company's web service since the two have different a) availability, b) privacy and c) integration requirements[^abc].

 These are just a few examples of requirements of a token.
-Instead of the simple ERC20 (or ERC721) token established on Ethereum, we need a much more flexible token setup, which reflects a lot of possible coordinates and allows the integration of requirements we do not know today.
+The most commonly used tokens, ERC20 or ERC721 on Ethereum, hardly match these requirements.
+Trying to put all possible business rules in the smart contract the token is part of needlessly adds a lot of complexity, which often has ended in major security problems.
+As it is impossible to predict any business case and pattern a token can be part of, the smart contract does also need an upgrade mechanism.
+This again increases complexity and safety problems.
+Further, a smart contract onchain is a bad tool to structure the behaviour of wallets.

+Shortly said: The way we use token today is insufficient to create token for the delivery side of a trade, which is why most tokens are just used as a replacement for payments.
+What is needed is a solution that enables tokens to interact with and react on a changing and complex world of business and markets, without setting their core functions at risk.
+Therefore we propose **Tokenscript**, a method to separate the business logic from the smart contract by creating a markup file for the token, signed and updated by the token's issuer.

 [^abc]: Availability: NRMA is online 24/7 but Qantas Insurance can suspend their services in public holidays or at night.
 Privacy: NRMA can learn user's GPS location but Qantas Insurance isn't legally allowed to learn it.
 Integration: Most of NRMA's customers are not obtained through Qantas Insurance, so it would be an additional system to integrate and extra security concern for NRMA to integrate to Qantas Insurance's web service.
 Of all three, availability might be the most visible.
 Just imagine how angry a customer will be, having his car breaking down in the middle of the barren Australian outback, and learn that the road-side assistance can't be authorised because the insurer's web service is upgrading "For a better user experience".